SaishSankhe/Marvel-Comics/README.md

 <img src="src/img/marvelLogo2.png" width="50%" alt="Marvel logo"/>

-# Marvel API with React
+# Marvel directory

-This is a React project which uses Marvel API to display Characters, Comics and Series.
+This is a React project that uses Marvel API to display Characters, Comics and Series.
 You can also search for characters, comics or series on their respective pages.
-From each page of results, you can navigate to next page or previous page.
+From each page of results, you can navigate to the next page or the previous page.

 ## Deployed at [Netlify](https://react-marvel-api.netlify.app) and [Heroku](https://react-marvel-api.herokuapp.com/)
 ---